 Center for Law and Entrepreneurship

-- An annual award to the outstanding student in law and entrepreneurship
+- Annual award to the outstanding student in law and entrepreneurship

-The Small Business Clinic is a program of the Center or Law and Entrepreneurship, which is directed by law professor Barbara Aldave and funded by a 1995 gift from Chamber Communications CEO Carolyn Chambers.
+The Business Law Clinic is a program of the Center or Law and Entrepreneurship, which was founded by law professor Barbara Aldave and funded by a 1995 gift from Chamber Communications CEO Carolyn Chambers.

 In TEP the Center for Law and Entrepreneurship partners with the Battelle Memorial Institute and the UO business school's Lundquist Center for Entrepreneurship.
 This innovative cross campus program combines the talents of MBA, Law, and Graduate students, working in teams, to develop market feasibility and assessment studies on emerging patentable technologies.

 The Law & Entrepreneurship Student Association, as the law school's established business student group, welcomes the involvement of students interested in all areas of business and business law.